E-rickG/DMC-CODE-FORTRAN/readme.txt

 Wellcome to Difusion Monte Carlo Method in Fortran.
-In this aplication we simulate a few potentials of a simple quantum systens.
+In this aplication we simulate a few potentials of a symple quantum systens.

 The original algorithm was developed in C by Ioan Kosztin, Byron Faber and Klaus Schulten.
-This algorithn is an adaptation, and ands new features.
+This algorithn is an adaptation, and adds new features.

 Follow this paths to compile the application:
-In the folder directory, open the terminal and run
+In the folder directory, open the terminal and put

 chmod +x compile.sh
 ./compile.sh